 For $h=1$, we have for any $\f\in M(\Z^8_h,\OO).$ The fundamental solution of $\Delta^1$ is given by such that

 where $\delta_0^1(x)$ is the discrete Dirac delta function defined by Indeed, it can be shown that which leads to

-\begin{definition} A function $\E^h\in M(\Z^8_h,\OO)$ is called the fundamental solution of $\bm D^h$ if in a point-wise sense, where $\delta_0^h (x)$ is the discrete Dirac delta function defined by \end{definition} Notably, \eqref{2023-09-15 10:18:26} holds in a point-wise sense, leading to This contrasts with the continuous case.
+\begin{definition} A function $\E^h\in M(\Z^8_h,\OO)$ is called the fundamental solution of $\bm D^h$ if in a pointwise sense, where $\delta_0^h (x)$ is the discrete Dirac delta function defined by \end{definition} Notably, \eqref{2023-09-15 10:18:26} holds in a pointwise sense, leading to This contrasts with the continuous case.